What does an Addiction Counselor in Kansas do? What is Their Job Role?

 Renewal and Continuing Education

-In Kansas, counselors must renew their licenses every 24 months.
+In Kansas, addiction counselors must renew their licenses every 24 months.
 During the 24 months of licensure, they must complete 30 hours of continuing education.
-Each time an addiction counselor renews their license, they start a new cycle of continuing education, and coursework completed before the expiration cannot count towards the following license cycle.
+Each time a licensed clinical addiction counselor LCAC renews their license, they start a new cycle of continuing education, and coursework completed before the expiration cannot count towards the following license cycle.

-The rule is that each licensed counselor must perform 30 hours of approved continuing education units.
+The rule is that each licensed mental health counselor must perform 30 hours of approved continuing education units.
 The units must support improvement of the counseling skills, knowledge, and ethics.
 The education should promote the counseling practice and reinforce its values.
-Counselors that take continuing education units beyond 30 hours, may not use them in subsequent CEU certification periods.
+Addiction counselors that take continuing education units beyond 30 hours, may not use them in subsequent CEU certification periods.

 Potential Counselor Career Path Options